Stage 2 reading - Identify setting

 Full task descriptions are included in the resource, available for download on this page.

-Students spend time visualising and building images, recording what they notice and spend time building vocabulary (one activity).
+Students spend time visualise and building images, recording what they notice and spend time building vocabulary.

 Students identify real and imaginary settings in texts and discuss the clues which indicate ‘where’ and ‘when’